pensjonatus/pensjonatus/src/content/posts/on-the-phone.md

 ---
-title: "On the Phone"
+title: 'On the Phone'
-date: "2012-02-27"
+date: '2012-02-27'
 categories:
-  - "flash-fiction"
+  - 'flash-fiction'
 ---

 John stirred in the dark.
 Right after his sudden awakening, came the sound of his phone vibrating.
 He picked up quickly.

 "Hello?"